Excelsior District

 The Excelsior is large enough that distinct sub-areas trade on meaningfully different fundamentals.
 Here's what's pulling premiums in each one.

-The Mission Street corridor (western spine)
+The Mission Street corridor (western edge)

-Central Excelsior (the residential heart)
+Central Excelsior (the central residential blocks)

 The bulk of Excelsior inventory: residential blocks between Mission Street and McLaren Park, with wider streets, more uniform housing stock, and the deepest comp set in the neighborhood.
-This is where most transactions happen, where the typical 2 to 3 bedroom Marina-style rowhouse or mid-century single-family trades, and where the 318 Madrid prep-and-pricing pattern (light prep, story-driven staging, competitive list price) is directly applicable.
+This is where most transactions happen, where the typical 2 to 3 bedroom Marina-style or mid-century home trades, and where the 318 Madrid prep-and-pricing pattern (light prep, story-driven staging, competitive list price) is directly applicable.
 Pricing strategy here works best when prep highlights existing character rather than replacing it, and the list price is calibrated to draw the right buyer pool in fast.

 The McLaren Park edge (eastern blocks)